This event was recorded and is available to take online at your convenience.

 A Message From Your Seminar Leader

 Student behaviors are changing.
-Many students come to school hurting, hostile, unmotivated, and uninterested in school.
+Many students come to school or show up for online learning hurting, hostile, unmotivated, and uninterested in school.
 We, as educators, often spend 80% of our time with 20% of the class who are defiant, disrespectful and off-task.
-You are invited to attend this highly practical seminar focused on strategies for attention-seeking, manipulative and difficult-to-teach students.
+I invite you to join me for a highly practical seminar focused on strategies for attention-seeking, manipulative and difficult-to-teach students.
 During the day, you will discover many new ideas for reaching even your most difficult and defiant students.

 Many students act out because it has worked for them in the past.
 They either do not possess the appropriate skills to make good choices or have been reinforced for making the wrong choices.
-This seminar is designed specifically for teachers, counselors, social workers, administrators, and school psychologists dealing with defiant and hard-to-reach students.
-The skills presented were gained through personal experience as an educator for several decades and from interactions with many highly skilled educators over the years.
+I have designed this seminar specifically for teachers, counselors, social workers, administrators, and school psychologists dealing with defiant and hard-to-reach students.
+The skills presented are ones I have gained through my own experience as an educator for over forty years and from interacting with many highly skilled educators.
 I have seen students who were engaged in constant attention-seeking behaviors to those with severe physical aggression change and grow when the correct intervention skills were applied.

 P.S.
-You will leave this seminar with dozens of practical ideas and an extensive digital resource handbook to help you implement the strategies in your classroom or distance learning setting immediately!
+You will leave with dozens of practical ideas and an extensive digital resource handbook to help you implement the strategies in your classroom!

 Who Should Attend

 Classroom Teachers, Special Education Staff, Title I Staff, Behavior Intervention Specialists, Counselors, Instructional Coaches, Instructional Assistants, School Psychologists, and Administrators Serving Grades 1-12

 Special Benefits of Attending

 Extensive Resource Handbook